jamestomasino/dotfiles/README.md

 ## dotfiles ##

 This repo serves as a master collection of all my dotfiles.
-Each grouping has its own repo that is a submodule here.
-The install script will install all of the dotfiles in each submodule to the home folder when run.
+Each grouping has its own folder here.
+The install script will install all of the dotfiles in each folder to the home folder when run.

 ### Dependencies ###

 Nothing, really.
 Some aliases might not work without certain things installed, but it'll be pretty obvious.
-My tmux settings require [my bin files](https://github.com/jamestomasino/bin) to be installed somewhere in the path.
+My tmux settings require tmux (brew install tmux), and [my bin files](https://github.com/jamestomasino/bin) to be installed somewhere in the path.
 You probably want ruby 1.9.3+, python 2.7+, and php 5.4+ installed.
 Vim 7.4 too.

 ### Install ###